Fibrantly generated weak factorization systems: Fibrant generation

 (2) In every category with an injective cogenerator the class $\Mono$ of monomorphisms forms a fibrantly generated weak factorization system $(\Mono,\Mono^\square)$.
 This includes every Grothendieck topos and every Grothendieck abelian category.
 In particular, the category $R$-$\Mod$ of $R$-modules.

 (3) Let $\Ban$ be the category of Banach spaces and linear maps of norm $\leq 1$.
 Let $p:\Bbb C\to 1$.
-Following the the Hahn-Banach theorem, $\cl={}^\square p$ is the class of linear isometries. $\cl$-injective Banach spaces are precisely Banach spaces $C(X)$ where $X$ is an extremally disconnected compact Hausdorff space and $\Ban$ has enough $\cl$-injectives (see \cite{Co}).
+Following the Hahn--Banach theorem, $\cl={}^\square p$ is the class of linear isometries. $\cl$-injective Banach spaces are precisely Banach spaces $C(X)$ where $X$ is an extremally disconnected compact Hausdorff space and $\Ban$ has enough $\cl$-injectives (see \cite{Co}).
 In particular, $\Bbb C$ is $\cl$-injective.
-On the other hand if $f:A\to B$ is not an isometry, witnessed by a vector $x$ of norm $1$ (i.e. $\parallel f x\parallel < 1$), take $g: A\to\Bbb C$ of norm $1$, such that $|g x|=1$ (by the Hahn-Banach Theorem).
+On the other hand if $f:A\to B$ is not an isometry, witnessed by a vector $x$ of norm $1$ (i.e. $\parallel f x\parallel < 1$), take $g: A\to\Bbb C$ of norm $1$, such that $|g x|=1$ (by the Hahn--Banach theorem).
 Supposing $g =hf$, we get

 which is a contradiction.
 Hence $\Bbb C$ is an $\cl$-injective $\cl$-cogenerator.
 Since $\cl$ is left cancellable, $(\cl,\cl^\square)$ is a fibrantly generated weak factorization system. } \end{exam}